Transaction records¶

 Note

 Some input validations measure against a single semantic tag, while others use a combination of semantic tags.
-All input validations are returned as a series of columns that describe the quality of your data as it relates to a specific report.
+All input validations are returned as a series of columns that describe the quality of your data as it relates to a specific each report, with a row for each data source.

 You do not need to run Stitch or have a working customer 360 database to run input validations.
 Just publish the domain tables to make them available to the Queries page.